Norfolk, VA Medical Malpractice Lawyer

 In most malpractice cases, the time limit is two years from the date of the incident causing the harm.
 However, the period may be slightly longer in some situations, such as with injuries occurring to children under the age of eighteen.
 In addition, if you allege malpractice against an employee of the state, you must file notice of the claim within one year.

 Another limitation that may affect your malpractice case is the monetary limit established by Virginia tort law.
-Virginia Code §8.01-581.15 describes the limit of total damages that may be awarded in most malpractice cases.
+Virginia Code §8.01-581.15 describes the limit of total damages that may be awarded in most doctor negligence cases.
 The amount increases each year until it reaches a cap of $3,000,000.
-A lawyer in the nearby area could explain the various limitations of a medical malpractice case.
+A lawyer in the nearby area could explain the various limitations of a medical malpractice case in Norfolk.

 How a Norfolk Medical Malpractice Attorney Could Help You

 Causation can be difficult to prove in a malpractice case.
 Healthcare providers, hospitals, insurance companies, and any others who may be involved in a case will likely make use of seasoned legal advocates to defend themselves against liability.

 If you are trying to obtain compensation for the harm caused by a doctor’s lack of responsibility, you deserve to have an experienced Norfolk medical malpractice lawyer fighting for your rights.
 To learn if you or a loved one may be entitled to compensation for medical bills, pain and suffering, emotional distress and other consequences of medical malpractice, call our local law firm—Cooper Hurley Injury Lawyers—for a free case evaluation.